 The importance of diversity to team and company performance should now be a given; yet the nationalism that fuelled the Brexit decision and the election of US President Donald Trump is reminding HR leaders on both sides of the Atlantic that progress on diversity cannot be taken for granted.
 If companies are to reach an increasingly diverse population of customers, suppliers, and partners – and if they are to do the right thing –CHROs must instigate difficult conversations in three areas:

-1. Are we meaningfully involved?
+1. Are we meaningfully involved with BAME communities?

 ‘Diversity’ is a big bucket.
 Too few companies have a clear definition of precisely which communities they want to connect with – let alone a familiarity with them.

 By contrast, forward-looking companies have specific communities in mind, and engage with them directly.
 Forming genuine relationships with these communities helps move companies past ‘tick box’ behaviours that may stymie diversity efforts.
 For example, some companies participate in diversity forums or programmes that send participants to networking opportunities organised specifically for BAME executives (a practice we find more common in the US than the UK).

 The Executive Leadership Council in the US is a good example of a professional development and networking organisation that benefits and inspires existing BAME executives.

 If you don’t already participate in your target communities, determine where they are and what organisations matter to them.
 If these organisations don’t exist, could you create one?

 2. Who’s in our pipeline (and do we have one)?